Bruce Campbell: Film

-Campbell often takes on quirky roles, such as Elvis Presley in the film Bubba Ho-Tep.
+Campbell often performs quirky roles, such as Elvis Presley for the movie Bubba Ho-Tep.
 Along with Bubba Ho-Tep, he played a supporting role in Maniac Cop and Maniac Cop 2, and spoofed his career in the self-directed My Name is Bruce.

-Other mainstream films for Campbell include supporting or featured roles in the Coen Brothers film The Hudsucker Proxy, the Michael Crichton adaptation Congo, the film version of McHale's Navy, Escape From L.A. (the sequel to John Carpenter's Escape From New York), the Jim Carrey drama The Majestic and the 2005 Disney film Sky High.
+Other mainstream movies for Campbell include supporting or featured roles in the Coen Brothers movie The Hudsucker Proxy, the Michael Crichton adaptation Congo, the movie version of McHale's Navy, Escape from L.A. (the sequel to John Carpenter's Escape from New York), the Jim Carrey drama The Majestic and the 2005 Disney movie Sky High.

-Campbell had a starring voice role in the hit 2009 animated adaptation of the children's book Cloudy with a Chance of Meatballs, and a supporting voice role in Pixar's Cars 2.
+Campbell had a major voice role for the 2009 animated adaptation of the children's book Cloudy with a Chance of Meatballs, and a supporting voice role for Pixar's Cars 2.

-Campbell produced the 2013 remake of The Evil Dead, along with Raimi and Rob Tapert.
-Campbell appeared with the expectation he would reprise that role in Army of Darkness 2.
-The following year, the comedy metal band Psychostick released a song titled "Bruce Campbell" on their album IV: Revenge of the Vengeance that pays a comedic tribute to his past roles.
+Campbell produced the 2013 remake of The Evil Dead, along with Raimi and Rob Tapert, appearing in the movie's post-credits scene in a cameo role with the expectation he would reprise that role in Army of Darkness 2.
+The next year, the comedy metal band Psychostick released a song titled "Bruce Campbell" on their album IV: Revenge of the Vengeance that pays a comedic tribute to his past roles.

-Campbell worked as an executive producer for the 2023 film Evil Dead Rise.
+Campbell worked as an executive producer for the 2023 movie Evil Dead Rise.

 Television

-Outside of film, Campbell has appeared in a number of television series.
-He starred in The Adventures of Brisco County, Jr. a boisterous science fiction comedy western created by Jeffrey Boam and Carlton Cuse that ran for one season.
+Other than cinema, Campbell has appeared in a number of television series.
+He featured in The Adventures of Brisco County, Jr. a boisterous science fiction comedy western created by Jeffrey Boam and Carlton Cuse that played for one season.
 He played a lawyer turned bounty hunter who was trying to hunt down John Bly, the man who killed his father.
-He starred in the television series Jack of All Trades, set on a fictional island occupied by the French in 1801.
+He featured in the television series Jack of All Trades, set on a fictional island occupied by the French in 1801.
 Campbell was also credited as co-executive producer, among others.
 The show was directed by Eric Gruendemann, and was produced by various people, including Sam Raimi.
-The show aired for two seasons, from 2000 to 2001.
+The show was broadcast for two seasons, from 2000 to 2001.
 He had a recurring role as "Bill Church Jr." based upon the character of Morgan Edge from the Superman comics on Lois & Clark: The New Adventures of Superman.

-From 1996 to 1997, Campbell was a recurring guest star on the show Ellen as Ed Billik, who becomes Ellen's boss when she sells her bookstore in season four.
+From 1996 to 1997, Campbell was a recurring guest actor of the television series Ellen as Ed Billik, who becomes Ellen's boss when she sells her bookstore in season four.

 He is also known for his supporting role as the recurring character Autolycus ("King of Thieves") on both Hercules: The Legendary Journeys and Xena: Warrior Princess, which reunited him with producer Rob Tapert.
 Campbell played Hercules/Xena series producer Tapert in two episodes of Hercules set in the present.
 He directed a number of episodes of Hercules and Xena, including the Hercules series finale.

-Campbell also landed the lead role of race car driver Hank Cooper in the Disney made-for-television remake of The Love Bug.
+Campbell also obtained the main role of race car driver Hank Cooper for the Disney made-for-television remake of The Love Bug.